|Location||PRINCETON, New Jersey|

 The successful candidate is an innovative scholar who will bring theoretical, methodological, and technical expertise to the CDH community.
 Demonstrated experience working on digital humanities projects, as well as familiarity with the main DH trends, research tools and technologies, is required.
-Expertise in data visualization and/or network analysis is preferred.
+Expertise in data analysis and visualization, particularly with networks or text mining, is preferred.
 The Fellow must show excellence in teaching, and must have skill and interest in advising students and colleagues in Digital Humanities work.
 The Fellow must have the ability to work collaboratively, and have excellent communication, presentation, and interpersonal skills.
-Untenured scholars who received a PhD within the last two years are eligible to apply.
+PhD required.
+Untenured scholars with less than three years of postdoctoral experience are eligible to apply.

-The Digital Humanities Fellowship is a 12-month position, with the second year renewed upon satisfactory performance.
-The salary is $60,000 per year.
+The Digital Humanities Postdoctoral Perkins Fellow in the Council for the Humanities, including its appointment and teaching, is formally housed in the Council for the Humanities at the rank of Postdoctoral Research Associate.
+This is a 12-month position, with the second year renewed upon satisfactory performance.
+The salary is $65,000 per year.
 Fellows are eligible for up to $3,000 in relocation expenses which is considered taxable income.
-In addition to salary, the Digital Humanities Fellow receives reimbursement (up to $3,000 per academic year) for research expenses.
 Before their departure, the Fellow is required to submit a report on their scholarly activities at Princeton.

-Applications submitted by March 15, 2019 will receive priority.
-All applications should include (1) cover letter with title and summary (200 words) of proposed digital humanities research project; (2) curriculum vitae; (3) a sample syllabus for an undergraduate-level introduction to digital humanities course; and (4) names and contact information of three referees.
+Applications submitted by February 3, 2020 will receive priority.
+All applications should include (1) cover letter that includes a title and summary (200 words) of proposed digital humanities research project; (2) curriculum vitae; (3) a sample syllabus for an undergraduate-level introduction to digital humanities course; and (4) three letters of recommendation.
 This position is subject to the University's background check policy.